-- (1) This column represents the aggregate grant date fair value of option awards computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures related to service-based vesting conditions.
-These amounts do not correspond to the actual value that will be recognized by the named directors from these awards. - (2) Pursuant to the company's director compensation, each non-employee director is entitled to an annual grant of options to acquire 500,000 shares.
+- (1) All of the annual cash retainers were accrued in 2021 but not paid until 2022. - This column represents the aggregate grant date fair value of option awards computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures related to service-based vesting conditions.
+For assumptions used in determining grant date fair market value, refer to Note G of Notes to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on April 4, 2022.
+These amounts do not correspond to the actual value that will be recognized by the named directors from these awards.